AdobeDocs/deliverability-learn.en/help/deliverability-strategy-and-definition.md

 ### Potential impact on revenue

-Conversion is key, but what’s the alternative?
+Conversion is key, but what's the alternative?
 Your deliverability strategy can strengthen or wreak havoc on email marketing program nirvana.
 The following chart illustrates the potential loss in revenue that a weak deliverability policy can have on your marketing program.
 As demonstrated, for a business with a 2 percent conversion rate and average purchase of $100, every 10 percent reduction in inbox placement equals an almost $20,000 loss in revenue.
 Keep in mind that these numbers are unique for every sender.

 | Sent | Percent   | Delivered | Percent  | Inbox | Number not in inbox | Conversion rate | Number of lost  | Average  | Lost      |
 |------|-----------|-----------|----------|-------|---------------------|-----------------|-----------------|----------|-----------|